Signs Back-to-School Anxiety Is Something More Serious

 Negative events that happen at home or at school are the biggest factor.
 Children may be seeking to avoid stressful school situations, such as social dynamics or negative academic performance.
 Kids may not want to go to school so they can have special attention from mom, dad, or a caregiver due to separation issues, or because they experienced a trauma or loss.
 Take a holistic approach–think about everything going on with your child, not just what’s happening inside the walls of the school, to get to the root of the issue.
+If a child is struggling with ADHD, turn it into their own personal superpower.
 These are the things your child’s pediatrician won’t tell you.

 Anxiety vs. truancy